edspencer/bragdoc-ai/README.md

 The existing UI is already a familiar chatbot experience, and has a "Canvas" mode that allows the human and an LLM to collaborate on a single document.
 There is an existing data model that represents these Documents, as well as other things.

 Day to day, the user is just telling the chat bot about things they've done at work.
-Tasks they've completed, potentially things that are blocking them, unexpected events, etc. The chatbot will use an LLM to populate a database via the Brag model - a Brag being a thing that the user has achieved.
+Tasks they've completed, potentially things that are blocking them, unexpected events, etc. The chatbot will use an LLM to populate a database via the Achievement model - a Achievement is being a thing that the user has achieved.
 Users might "brag" to the bot about one thing they've just achieved, or tell the bot about a bunch of things they've done over the last few weeks and didn't have time to brag about yet.

-From time to time, the user will want a summary of these brags over some period.
+From time to time, the user will want a summary of these achievements over some period.
 The period could be 6-12 months for a performance review, one week for a weekly summary to manager, one month for a monthly summary to skip manager, etc. The chatbot will use an LLM to generate a summary of these brags for the user, presenting it as a Document in the "Canvas" mode.

 ## Features